AWahba1/Tomasulo-algorithm/README.md

 - The code is divided into 7 main classes:
   - Load Buffer :

-  	- String name; :  representing station name
+  	- String name:  representing station name
   	- boolean busy : if it is busy an instruction execution
   	- InstructionType instructionType=InstructionType.LOAD;
   	- int effectiveAddress; : index in memory